-The summit will bring together policy makers, operators, manufacturers, vertical sectors, content providers, the user community, researchers and standardization experts to critically assess these 5G use cases and priorities.
+The summit brought together policy makers, operators, manufacturers, vertical sectors, content providers, the user community, researchers and standardization experts to critically assess these 5G use cases and priorities.

-A main goal of this summit is to encourage frank and open discussions about the 5G topic among all stakeholders.
+One of the main goal of this summit was to encourage frank and open discussions about the 5G topic among all stakeholders.

 - Bernard Barani - European Commission